bitExpert/disco/docs/basic/bean-config.md

 Setting the `type` attribute to `true` (name attribute must be omitted in this case) tells Disco to use the return type of the method as an alias.

 This is very useful because you can work with PHP's `::class` language construct like in this example: `$annotationBeanFactory->get(SampleService::class)`.
 If you now refactor `SampleService` (rename or move to other namespace) a modern IDE will automatically change the alias and your code continues to work.
-Classes or interfaces can be used as an alias, but not native PHP types like array, bool, int, float, string.
+Classes or interfaces can be used as an alias as well as PHP's native types like array, bool, int, float, string.

 ### Mix and Match